Qabel/qabel.github.io/Qabel-Client-Drop.md

 ![Sequence diagram receive messages](https://github.com/Qabel/intern-doc/wiki/images/sequencediagram_receive_messages.png)

 ### Encryption
 The JSON object 'drop_message' is serialized to JSON text (string) without unneeded whitespace characters forming the cryptographic plaintext.
 The plaintext is encrypted using AES in CTR mode with a random key of 256 bits and a random IV as nonce forming the ciphertext.
-The AES key is encrypted with RSA OAEP encryption scheme using the recipients public key.
+The AES key is encrypted with RSA OAEP encryption scheme using the recipients public encryption key (cf. [multiple key-pair concept](https://github.com/Qabel/qabel-doc/wiki/Components-Crypto#multiple-key-pair-concept)).
 The encrypted message is created by concatenating three fields without any delimiter; the encrypted AES key, the AES IV, and the ciphertext.
 For example, with a 2048 bit RSA key the encrypted message looks like this:
 `RSA_encrypt([256 byte AES key][16 bytes AES IV])[n bytes AES ciphertext]`

 ### Signature

 A digest of the final encrypted message including header, the encrypted AES key, IV, and the ciphertext is created via the SHA512 hash function.
-The digest is encrypted with the senders private key.
+The digest is encrypted with the senders private signing key (cf. [multiple key-pair concept](https://github.com/Qabel/qabel-doc/wiki/Components-Crypto#multiple-key-pair-concept)).
 The signature is appended to the previously created encrypted message, forming the authenticated encrypted message.

 ### Transport format
 After applying confidentiality and authenticity mechanisms, the resulting message looks like this: